jj1bdx/oueees-202306-public/topic00/topic00.md

 # My career

-Erlang, Elixir, C, FreeBSD, Linux, TCP/IP, PHP, mruby, Lua, C++, C#, Visual Studio, Moodle, macOS, Windows, Vim, VS Code, Arduino, AVR, radio engineering, music, distributed systems, fault tolerance, software defined radio, Python, R, machine learning apprentice, whatever.
+Erlang, Elixir, C, FreeBSD, Linux, TCP/IP, PHP, mruby, Lua, C++, C#, Visual Studio, Moodle, macOS, Windows, Vim, VS Code, Arduino, AVR, radio engineering, music, distributed systems, fault tolerance, software defined radio, Python, R, machine learning and deep learning apprentice, whatever.

-32 years in Computer Science, 17 years since PhD, 46 years of ham radio op as @jj1bdx, 2010-2012: Professor, ACCMS/IIMC, Kyoto University, ACM Senior Member, whatever.
+33 years in Computer Science, 18 years since PhD, 47 years of ham radio op as @jj1bdx, 2010-2012: Professor, ACCMS/IIMC, Kyoto University, ACM Senior Member, whatever.

 ---

+# My recent career:

+## [fit] I've got laid off on June 2013
+## [fit] 10 years of ongoing survival
+## [fit] as an independent IT consultant
+## [fit] and a *software engineer*

+---

-# [fit] Past records are meaningless, unless:
+# [fit] Past records are meaningless
+# [fit] You need to live your life and earn money
-# [fit] *you work on what you really want to do now*
+# [fit] ... then you can work on what you really want to do

 ---